coopsymbiotic/nz.co.fuzion.omnipaymultiprocessor/README.md

 ## Developer help
 It is possible to log http requests and responses to the civicrm_system_log table using the omnipay_developer_mode setting.
 This is only appropriate for developers.
 Output is available on the omnilog report if extended reports are installed.

+## Site test mode
+It is possible to set the omnipay_test_mode to put all transactions for Omnipay into test mode.
+In this case you can use your test credentials on the live processor and all transactions will be sent to your processor's sandbox site.

 ### Eway

 The gateways supported are: